cutehedgehog/DB_labs/README.md

      - View and moderate comments on their blog posts.
    - Interact with Posts:
      - Like or unlike a blog post.
-     - Comment on blog posts.
+     - Comment on blog posts
-     - Bookmark a blog post for later reading.
-   - Manage Advertisements:
-     - Create new advertisements.
-     - Edit or remove existing advertisements.
    - Follow other users.
    - Subscribe to a payment plan.
 3. Unauthorized User: